Our hospitals and other buildings provide the foundations for the care that we provide to our patients, from across London and the UK.

 The co-location with the Queen Square IoN and the headquarters of the UK DRI will enable clinical activities and research to take place together within one new facility which will enable an active dialogue between individuals with neurological disorders, their doctors and researchers.

-UCLH Charity is redeveloping the Middlesex Annexe and Bedford Passage (referred to as the Bedford Passage development), which were part of the old Middlesex Hospital.
+UCLH Charity is redeveloping the Middlesex Annexe and Bedford Passage referred to as the Bedford House development, which were part of the old Middlesex Hospital.
+The development will include clinical space for UCLH, as well as residential and commercial units.